dfinity/examples/motoko/phone-book/README.md

 ## Prerequisites

+Before building the example application, verify the following:

-You have downloaded and installed the SDK as described in the [Quick Start](https://sdk.dfinity.org/docs/quickstart/quickstart.html).
+* You have downloaded and installed the DFINITY Canister SDK as described in [Download and install](https://sdk.dfinity.org/docs/quickstart/quickstart.html#download-and-install).
+* You have stopped any Internet Computer network processes running on the local computer.

 ## Demo